yanivshay/HLogger/README.md

 # HLogger

-healthy logger task.
+Logger for node environment.

   support the following levels: debug, info, warning, error. can log to a different targets - file, console.

 ## Contents